 Or with names, like:

 Any field that uses human input data is going to have issues, especially in larger customer databases.
+These issues make it difficult to find duplicate customer data.

 4. Titles & Suffixes

-Records with a title of suffix can also cause you to miss otherwise obvious duplicate records in your customer database.
+Contact data with a title of suffix can also cause you to miss otherwise obvious duplicate records in your customer database.

 Using our previous example of a man names Jonathan Johnson, you might have duplicate records that look like: